01binary/zeroweb/src/articles/kalman-filter.md

 + `endTime` - the end time when the original system was measured
 + `timeStep` - the time step, or the original measurement interval

-Implementing this system model in Matlab looks like the following:
+Implementing a discrete state-space system model in Matlab looks like the following:

 ```matlab
 % A weights (3x3 matrix)